firebase/genkit/docs/models.md

 # Models

-Models in Genkit are libraries and abstractions that provide access to various Google and non-Google LLMs.
+Models in Firebase Genkit are libraries and abstractions that provide access to various Google and non-Google LLMs.

 Models are fully instrumented for observability and come with tooling integrations provided by the Genkit Developer UI -- you can try any model using